EFFECTIVE DATE: May 11, 2018

 When You Connect with the Services through Social Media

 Information Collected from Your Use of the Services

 We collect information through our server logs.
 A server log is a list of the activities that a server performs.
 Our servers automatically collect and store in server logs the following information: your browser type, browser language, the date and time of your request and certain cookies that identify your browser or account.

 We may use various technologies to automatically collect information from your web browser, computer or device when you use the Services.
 Please see Section 3 for more information about the data collection technologies that we use and how we use them.

-If you are accessing the Services through one of our mobile applications, we collect precise geolocation (latitude and longitude) data (“Location Data”) as part of the functionality of the Services.
+If you are accessing the Services through one of our mobile applications, we collect precise geolocation (latitude and longitude) data (“Location Data”) as part of the functionality of the Services, and such Location Data may be used to enable (a) location-specific personalization, (b) mobile application notifications, and (c) mobile application messaging.
 We can collect Location Data when you grant permission (“allow”) through your mobile device’s operating system settings and, for some Services, in your Loyalty Account settings, too.
 Once you give us permission, we can collect Location Data through your mobile device’s GPS, Bluetooth or Wi-Fi connections and from your wireless carrier.
 Once you give us permission, the collection of your Location Data occurs when you are using a mobile application.